opensha/opensha-fault-sys-tools/README.md

 git clone https://github.com/opensha/opensha-fault-sys-tools.git
 ```

-For convenience, you may want to add the `sbin` directory of this repository to your PATH, otherwise you will have to manually type the full path to each scrip that you want to execute this.
-This is outside the scope of this documentation, but for most users, adding the following line to `~/.bash_profile` should work:
+For convenience, you may want to add the `sbin` directory of this repository to your PATH, otherwise you will have to manually type the full path to each scrip that you want to execute.
+This is outside the scope of this documentation, but for most users adding the following line to `~/.bash_profile` should work:

 ```
 export PATH=$PATH:/path/to/opensha-fault-sys-tools/sbin